Table of Content

 Building a Support Network

-A network of friends, family members, support groups, and mental health professionals can be crucial in monitoring the mood and behaviors of a person with bipolar disorder and assist them in managing their psychotic symptoms.
+A network of friends, family members, support groups, and mental health professionals can be crucial in monitoring the mood and behaviours of a person with bipolar disorder and assist them in managing their symptoms of bipolar psychosis.
 This is greatly helpful in coping with challenges, improving treatments over time, and enhancing quality of life.

 Identifying and Avoiding Triggers